Kirbyt97/tucker-podcast-moves/index.md

 1. Next, Koenig will typically include a counterpoint to refute the previous topic- wether it be in Adnan's favor or not.
 The same evidence will be included
 1. Often times Koenig will insert her own opinion after the point-counterpoint approach.
 1. To conclude the episode there are often cliffhangers alluding to the next episodes topic

+In my opinion, Koenig's approach is very sucessful.
+By providing a point followed by a counterpoint the audience is allowed to formulate their own conclusion.
+I did notice, however, that some of Koenig's tactics are those usually reserved for fiction.
+She makes frequent use of cliffhangers and often interjects her own opinion.
+By interjecting her own opinions of the case, I am unsure as to what degree the audience is meant to formulate their own opinion.
+It is clear, for the most part, that Koenig belives Adnan is innocent.
+Despite providing points that may show Adnan in a bad light, it is clear that the audience is meant to feel sympath for this possibly wrongfully accused man.

+On the other hand, by incorporating tactics not typical of journalism, Koenig is able to envelope the audience in the story.
+By using cliffhangers the audience is left wanting more.
+And by including a point-counterpoint approach the audience is given the chance to come up with their own opinion about Adnan.